Piglacquer/dan-and-biff-git-collabo/README.md

 Dan - You should edit five CSS properties.

-Patrick - Slack your partner.
-You should both create an array of objects.
+Patrick - You should both create an array of objects.
 Each object should have a name and age.

 Dan - Slack your partner.
 You should both create a new HTML file.
 Link to it from index.html